dart-lang/pana/test/goldens/end2end/_dummy_pkg-1.0.0-null-safety.1.json_report.md

 See [package layout](https://dart.dev/tools/pub/package-layout#examples) guidelines on how to add an example.
 </details>

-## 0/20 Platform Support
+## 0/20 Platform support

-### [x] 0/20 points: Doesn't support any platforms
+### [x] 0/20 points: Platform support detection failed

 <details>
 <summary>
-Package resolution failed.
-Could not determine platforms.
+Could not determine supported platforms as package resolution failed.
 </summary>

 Run `dart pub get` for more information.